yurishkuro/opentracing-tutorial/csharp/src/lesson03/README.md

 For this lesson we are going to need a client and server component.
 To get started, please create a command line project, similar to the previous lessons.
-Additionally, create a "ASP .NET Core Web Application" with the "API" template.
-Make sure to add the reference to our `OpenTracing.Tutorial.Library` library to both projects. and copy the `HelloActive.cs` file from the previous lesson into the client solution replacing the automatically created `Program.cs`.
+Additionally, create a "ASP .NET Core Web Application" with the "API" template (`dotnet new webapi`).
+Make sure to add the reference to our `OpenTracing.Tutorial.Library` library to both projects and copy the `HelloActive.cs` file from the previous lesson into the client solution replacing the automatically created `Program.cs`.
 Make some slight changes to have the App call the API instead of doing the string formatting work locally: